ans-coe/terraform-modules/azure/spoke/examples/advanced/README.md

 # Example - Spoke - Advanced

-This example is used to illustrate the basic usage of this module.
+This example is used to illustrate the advanced usage of this module.

 It deploys a single spoke network with the following resources:
  - 3 Resource Groups